 Born in 1769 on the island of Corsica, Napoleon Bonaparte was a French political and military leader, who rose to greatness during the French Revolution.
 He led numerous successful campaigns during the Revolutionary Wars and changed history forever.

 Napoleon was decisive, intelligent and a born leader.
-Here at Edenbridge, we’ve worked hard to find the perfect scent that encapsulates such a man.
+Here at Edenbridge, we’ve worked hard to find the perfect scent that encapsulates Napoleon and delve deeper into what cologne's he really wore.

 What cologne did Napoleon wear?